It’s easy to improve an online article. That’s the big benefit of publishing your articles on the Internet.

 How you can improve an online article

-Whenever you publish an article, there’s always room for improvement.
+Whenever you write and publish an article, there’s always room for improvement.

 It’s amazing how often you can find ways to make your content more engaging, informative, or readable.